hebr3/hebr3.github.io/_src/posts/2015-10-03-project-euler-with-haskell.md

 Problem 1
 ---

 This problem, and it's solution, really highlight why I wanted to try my hand at learning Haskell.
-The list comprehension syntax I use in this solution are nearly identical to the mathematical notation I would use to discribe this problems solution mathematically.
+The list comprehension syntax I use in this solution are nearly identical to the mathematical notation I would use to describe this problems solution mathematically.
 We create a set of natural numbers less than `1000` that are congruent to `0 mod 3` or `5`, then we `sum` the elements of the set. **S** = `{x | x ∈ ℕ, x < 1000, x ≡ 0 mod 3 ⋁ x ≡  0 mod 5}`, `sum S`

 `ProjectEuler1.hs`